clivethe14/cs608Project-Team3/README.md

 # Dijkstra's Algorithm using java
-Repository for Algotithms and Computing Theory class team Project Member - Min Jung
+An implementation of Dijkstra Algorithm using java for Algorithms and Computing Theory class Team Project.
+Members:
+Min Jung
-Member - Nitish
+Nitish